-80 A value of 0 represents a perfectly even distribution, while a value 1 would mean that all revenue is concentrated in one port.
+69 A value of 0 represents a perfectly even distribution, while a value 1 would mean that all revenue is concentrated in one port.

-Table 97.
-Average annual landings (thousands of 2015 \$) and percent change by species group and port for the shoreside trawl sector, 2006 to 2010 and 2011 to 2015.
+Table 3-97.
+Average ex-vessel value of annual landings (thousands of 2015 \$) by species group and port for the shoreside trawl sector, 2006 to 2010.
 Source: PacFIN.